-When strategic level decisions are made at any level of the organizational hierarchical chain of communication, command, and control, it is often seen from the eyeglasses of the value created by employees for the employer.
-Like what the employees are given wages to (get paid) and what they return back to the organization (jobs they perform), thus the work is rewarded and compensated financially.
+When strategic-level decisions are made at any level of the organizational hierarchical chain of communication, command, and control, it is often seen from the eyeglasses of the value created by employees for the employer.
+Like what the employees are given wages to (get paid) and what they return to the organization (jobs they perform), thus the work is rewarded and compensated financially.

-9 Box Grid helps strategic decision making so as to how much one should be given resources to that is “who is to be paid how much”.
-This decision may be made utilizing the 9 Box Grid in terms of performance and potential.
+9 Box Grid helps strategic decision making to how much one should be given resources which is “who is to be paid how much”.
+This decision may be made utilizing the 9-Box Grid in terms of performance and potential.

 Contrary to the critical analysis, the intention behind advised usage of 9 Box Grid is

 Finally, the inference is made, via 9 Box Grid the performance managers have eased to talk professionally about succession planning, which otherwise seemed difficult to talk directly about!